Darter Photography is delighted to work with South Col Expeditions, specialists in Nepal Himalayas on an incredible photo-journey in Nepal Himalayas!

 Please note that the itinerary is subject to favourable weather and road conditions.
 In case of bad weather and inaccessibility to a destination, we will do our best to make alternate plans.
 The cost of the tour or any part of it will not be refunded in the event of unfavourable conditions anytime during the tour days.

-Your Photography Experts
+Your Photography Mentor

 Sujoy Das is a well-known photographer and writer specializing in the Nepal Himalayas.
 He is the author of ‘Lonely Planet Nepal for the Indian Traveller’.
 He has been trekking and photographing in the Nepal Himalaya now for more than thirty years.